spautz/tiny-immutable-set/README.md

 - If you're using [lodash](https://lodash.com) then you don't need this: [see this thread for alternatives](https://github.com/lodash/lodash/issues/1696#issuecomment-328335502).

 - The small bundle size of this library comes with a slight speed tradeoff.
 This library is a little slower than immutable-assign and immutable.js, but a little faster than Immer and seamless-immutable.
-It's faster if you use a string path instead of an array of path parts.
   [See full benchmark here.](./benchmark)